Report: 2 men to be cleared in 1965 killing of Malcolm X

 “These men did not get the justice that they deserved,” District Attorney Cyrus Vance Jr. told the newspaper.

+One of the civil rights era’s most controversial and compelling figures, Malcolm X rose to fame as the Nation of Islam’s chief spokesperson, proclaiming the Black Muslim organization’s message at the time: racial separatism as a road to self-actualization.
+He famously urged Black people to claim civil rights “by any means necessary.”

-Malcolm X was gunned down as he began a speech in Harlem's Audubon Ballroom on Harlem’s Audubon Ballroom on Feb.
+He was gunned down as he began a speech in Harlem’s Audubon Ballroom on Feb.
 21, 1965.

+Aziz, Islam and a third man, Mujahid Abdul Halim — known at the time of the killing as Talmadge Hayer and later as Thomas Hagan — were convicted of murder in March 1966 and sentenced to life in prison.

+Hagan said he was one of three gunmen who shot Malcolm X, but he testified that neither Aziz nor Islam were involved.
+They maintained throughout that they were innocent.

+Aziz, who was called Norman 3X Butler at the time of the shooting, was released in 1985.
+He is now 83 years old.

-The two men were then known as Norman 3X Butler and Thomas 15X Johnson.
-Aziz, 83, was released in 1985.
-Islam was released two years later and died in 2009.
+Islam, formerly Thomas 15X Johnson, was released two years later and died in 2009.